 (Update provided by Willis Towers Watson, legalsuper’s investment asset consultant)

 In the US, builder confidence in the market for newly built, single-family homes, measured by the National Association of Home Builders/Wells Fargo Housing Market Index (HMI) rose to 71.0 in March from 65.0 in February.
 This is the highest reading since 2005.
-The Markit Manufacturing PMI for the US fell to 54.2 from 55.0 in the previous month.
-While production eased slightly from January’s 22 month high, on account of subdued export sales and increasing cost inflation, growth in domestic demand largely offset these drags.
-The Chinese manufacturing PMI as measured by Caixin Manufacturing PMI rose to 51.7 in February, from 51.0 in January, which now marks eight months of consecutive growth.
-The Chinese RMB appreciated against the USD over the month by 0.2%, and the Chinese stock market generated a positive return of 2.6% (in local currency terms), as measured by the Shanghai Composite Index.
-Over the same period, the MSCI World ex Australia Accumulation Index returned 3.1% in local currency terms, and 1.5% in unhedged Australian dollar terms.
+The Markit Manufacturing PMI for the US fell to 53.4 from 54.2 the previous month.

+The People’s Bank of China increased key money rates by 0.1% in a bid to slow the acceleration of growth.
+The Chinese manufacturing PMI as measured by Caixin Manufacturing PMI fell to 51.2 in March, from 51.7 in February.
+The Chinese RMB depreciated against the USD over the month by 0.3%, and the Chinese stock market generated a negative return of 0.6% (in local currency terms), as measured by the Shanghai Composite Index.
+Over the same period, the MSCI World ex Australia Accumulation Index returned 0.9% in local currency terms, and 1.8% in unhedged Australian dollar terms.

-In Australia, the Board of the Reserve Bank of Australia (RBA) met in early February and discussed December data, updated forecasts, and assessed the broader market risks affecting their forecasts.
-The Board felt that maintaining the cash rate unchanged at 1.5% was consistent with creating sustainable growth and inflation conditions.
+The Board of the Reserve Bank of Australia felt that maintaining the cash rate at 1.5% was consistent with creating sustainable growth and inflation conditions.
 Despite growth predictions, forecasted annual inflation for the end of March is unchanged at 1.5% year on year, below the RBA’s target of 2-3%.
 The minutes of the meeting revealed the Board also discussed the “build-up of risks associated with the housing market.”
 In light of this the Australian Prudential Regulation Authority (APRA) strengthened macro prudential policies for banks in a bid to slow the property markets, particularly in Sydney and Melbourne.

-The Australian Industry Group (AIG) PMI data increased by 8.1 points to 59.3 in February, the highest reading in since May 2002, as almost all sub-indexes (exports, production, new order, sales, employment, and supplier deliveries) experienced gains, while only inventories contracted over the month.
-The Australian stock market, as measured by the S&P/ASX 300 Accumulation Index, returned 2.2% over February.
-The strongest sectors over the month (excluding listed property) were Consumer Staples (6.0%), Financials (4.1%) and Healthcare (3.9%); while the Energy (-2.1%), Telecommunications (-3.1%), and Materials (-3.2%) sectors were the worst performing sectors.
-The Australian listed property market, as measured by the S&P/ASX 300 AREIT Accumulation index, returned 4.1% over February, outperforming the S&P/ASX 300 Accumulation Index by 1.9%.
+The Australian Industry Group (AIG) PMI data fell by 1.8 points to 57.5 in March.
+The Australian stock market, as measured by the S&P/ASX 300 Accumulation Index, returned 3.3% over March.
+The strongest sectors over the month (excluding listed property) were Utilities (6.3%), Healthcare (5.6%) and Consumer Staples (5.5%); while the Information Technology (3.6%), Telecommunications (0.3%), and Materials (0.2%) sectors experienced weaker returns.
+The Australian listed property market, as measured by the S&P/ASX 300 AREIT Accumulation index, returned 0.7% over March, underperforming the S&P/ASX 300 Accumulation Index by 2.6%.

-The Australian dollar strengthened against the US dollar, finishing the month at 76.57 US cents; compared to 75.85 US cents at the end of January.
-The AUD appreciated modestly against the currencies of Australia’s major trading partners, as measured by the Trade Weighted Index, which closed the month at 66.7 (up from 65.8 at the end of January).
+The Australian dollar weakened against the US dollar, finishing the month at 76.29 US cents; compared to 76.57 US cents at the end of February.
+The AUD depreciated modestly against the currencies of Australia’s major trading partners, as measured by the Trade Weighted Index, which closed the month at 66.2 (down from 66.7 at the end of February).